Eastern Railroad: Current status

-In the 1970s, the Massachusetts Bay Transportation Authority (MBTA) acquired the Eastern Railroad's tracks along with several other Boston & Maine passenger lines.
-It currently runs commuter rail service on the Newburyport/Rockport Line to Newburyport and Rockport along the Eastern's former main line and the Gloucester & Rockport branch line.
+In 1976, the Massachusetts Bay Transportation Authority (MBTA) acquired most of the B&M's lines in eastern Massachusetts.
+This included the Eastern Railroad's main line (the Eastern Route) between Boston and the New Hampshire border, the Gloucester Branch, and the Saugus Branch.
+The Eastern Route (between Boston and southern Newburyport) and the Gloucester Branch are used by the Newburyport/Rockport Line of the MBTA Commuter Rail system.

 Portions of the former Portsmouth, Great Falls and Conway Railroad, once operated by the Eastern Railroad and later run as the Conway Branch of the Boston & Maine, are in active service as the heritage Conway Scenic Railroad.

-Some unused parts of the Eastern's right-of-way have been converted into rail trails, including the Eastern Trail in Maine, the Clipper City Rail Trail in Newburyport, the Marblehead Rail Trail in Marblehead, and the Old Eastern Marsh Rail Trail in Salisbury, Massachusetts.
-In August 2019, New Hampshire purchased 9.6 miles from Hampton to Portsmouth for $5 million for use as a rail trail.
+Some unused parts of the former Eastern Railroad have been converted into rail trails, including the Eastern Trail in Maine, the Clipper City Rail Trail in Newburyport, the Marblehead Rail Trail in Marblehead, and the Old Eastern Marsh Rail Trail in Salisbury, Massachusetts.
+In August 2019, New Hampshire purchased 9.6 miles from Hampton to Portsmouth for $5 million for use as a rail trail, which opened in 2024.
 The Newburyport City Branch between Parker Street and Water Street, abandoned in 1971, was converted to Phase II of the Clipper City Rail Trail in 2019.
 In July 2020, the state awarded $100,000 for construction of an additional 1200 ft section north of Water Street.